Xpeng X2 'Flying Car' Completes First Public Flight: All Details

 "We are making step-by-step (moves) to the international market," said Minguan Qiu, general manager of Xpeng Aeroht.
 "First we selected Dubai city because Dubai is the most innovative city in the world."

-According to a report) by Khaleej Times, Chinese technology and electric vehicle manufacturer Xpeng tested the world's first flying electric taxi earlier this week.
+According to a report by Khaleej Times, Chinese technology and electric vehicle manufacturer Xpeng tested the world's first flying electric taxi earlier this week.
 The autonomous two-seater flying car reportedly has a maximum takeoff weight of 760kg, a 560kg empty weight, and a 130kmph top flight speed.
 It has a 35-minute flight time and is made of premium carbon fibre and is fitted with an airframe parachute.

 After taking off from Skydive Dubai, the X2 flying car completed its test flight, ushering in a new era of short-haul trips and intelligent mobility solutions.